juice-shop/multi-juicer/gcp/README.md

 Do the following:

 1. Follow the installation section first.
 2. Run `./k8s-nginx-lb-script.sh` and the script will return the url at which you can reach the application.
-(Be aware this opens the url's to the internet in general, if you'd like to limit the access please do this using the security groups in Azure)
+(Be aware this opens the url's to the internet in general, if you'd like to limit the access please do this using the security groups in gcp)
 3. When you are done, before you do cleanup, first run `./k8s-nginx-lb-script-cleanup.sh`.

 Note that you might have to do some manual cleanups after that.